southwick-associates/salicprep/github_vignettes/server-setup.md

 ### Mac Setup

+**Note**: The PPTP plugin approach below does not appear to work for macOS Catalina and later (see [article](https://vladtalks.tech/vpn/setup-pptp-vpn-on-mac)).
+You can get a 30-day trial for software called VPN Tracker, which worked for Dan in Oct, 2020.
+Then you connect using the Microsoft Remote Desktop outlined below.

 Access to the server requires an PPTP VPN on Mac (i.e. macOS Catalina, Mojave, High Sierra, Sierra) and installment Microsoft Remote Desktop from the Apple app store.

 #### VPN